Events / Annual IWCA Conference

-Writing Center work requires crossing borders and boundaries, infiltrating new systems, understanding the code, and sometimes using a little sleight of hand.
-Join us at the Sheraton Chicago Hotel & Towers in Chicago, IL from November 10-12, 2017 for a conference dedicated to understanding all our secret work.
+Writing Center work requires crossing borders and boundaries, infiltrating new systems, understanding the code, and sometimes a little sleight of hand.
+Join us in Chicago for a conference dedicated to understanding all our secret work.
 What secrets do you leak and which do you keep to yourself?
 Share your secrets for getting things done whether as a tutor, writer, director, or spy.

 - Tutors: What have you learned about working with your peers–both your fellow writers and tutors?
 What research have you been reading or doing?
 What do you need your administrators or instructors on your campus to know?
 What is your tutoring philosophy and how does it guide your ethics?
 What is your lair like?
 How does it inform or impede your work?
 How is your work informed by identity–yours and others?
 What else does your Control, MI6, or Acme Tomato Company need to know?

 - Spies: Where are the hidden plans?
-What’s in your attache case?
+What’s in your attaché case?
 What do you need to pass on?
 What’s the code?
 What’s on the microfiche?
 How do you use your decoder ring?
 What tools do you use to get things done?
 What is the cipher?
 How do you set things in motion?
 Which chess piece are you?
-How do you work with or against institutional directives and foreign combatants?
+How do you work with or against institutional directives?
 Do you ever feel like a double agent?
 Or do you wish you were?
 Do you trust all of your contacts?
 Have you ever had to take the night train to an unknown destination?
 Have you ever had to meet in a foggy alleyway?
 Do you feel like agents are coming to take you to the Farm?
-How you ever had to say “Dogs barking; can’t fly without umbrella?”
+Have you ever had to say “Dogs barking; can’t fly without umbrella?”

 The 2017 IWCA Conference consists primarily of 75-minute concurrent sessions.
 Participants may propose any of the following types of presentation: